chrisandoryan/Plainmaker/README.md

 # Plainmaker: Burpsuite Plugin

-<h4 align="center">A Simply-implementable and Customizable AESKiller-like Burpsuite Extension<a href="https://github.com/chrisandoryan/Nethive-Project" target="_blank"></a></h4>
+<h4 align="center">A Programmable and Implementable AESKiller-like Burpsuite Extension<a href="https://github.com/chrisandoryan/Nethive-Project" target="_blank"></a></h4>

 ## Background
-After some hours working to *reverse engineer* the encryption/decryption process of a mobile application, Jojo successfully comes up with a `crypt.py` script that allows him to generate a customized and encrypted HTTP request/response.
+After some hours working to *reverse engineer* the encryption/decryption process of a mobile application, Jojo successfully comes up with a `crypt.py` script that allows him to generate a customized and encrypted HTTP requests and responses.

-However, since <ins>it is a script</ins>, then XX.
+However, since <ins>it is a script</ins>, then Jojo must copy the values outputted by the script, paste it into Burpsuite, then send it away.

+[TBA GIF Example]

-Using AESKiller is also not an option because, XX.
+Using <a href="https://github.com/Ebryx/AES-Killer" target="_blank">AESKiller</a> is also not an option because, for example:
+- The *mobile application* uses a customized AES encryption flow, with different key and IV for encrypting and decrypting HTTP requests and responses.
+- Some operations (e.g., XOR) must be done to the key or IV  before it can be used in the encryption/decryption process.
+- The key or IV is dynamically generated, or must be retrieved from somewhere in the HTTP request/response.
+- Or perhaps, the *mobile application* simply does not use AES for its encryption/decryption process.

 So, if sometimes in the future you find yourself suffering like Jojo, this repository might be for you.